dhansel/smon6502/README.md

 [YouTube video series](https://www.youtube.com/watch?v=LnzuMJLZRdU&list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH).
 The following original SMON functions are **not** available in this version:
   - Loading and saving programs/data to disk or tape (L/S/I commands)
-  - sending output to a printer (P command)
+  - Sending output to a printer (P command)
-  - producing BASIC DATA statements for memory content (B command)
+  - Producing BASIC DATA statements for memory content (B command)
+  - Disk monitor mode and other extensions

 The following new commands have been added in this version
   - H - show a help screen with a brief overview of available commands
   - L - load files in Intel HEX format into the 6502 by pasting them into the terminal
   - MS - check and print size of installed memory
   - MT - test memory

 ## How to compile SMON 6502